-Per National Registry policy, the certification exam must be completed within two (2) years of the completion date of the program.
-The NREMT CBT and Psychomotor exams are only valid with NREMT for one (1) year.
+Per National Registry policy, the certification exams must be completed within two (2) years of the completion date of the program.
+The NREMT CBT and Psychomotor exams are valid with NREMT for two (2) years.

 Fire Alarms and Lockdowns

 In the event of a fire alarm, all students must depart the building in a quick and orderly manner and report to the designated gathering area.
 Students must exit out of the closest doors, avoid using the elevators, and watch for incoming emergency vehicles.
 Student's may not go to their cars or leave campus.